DJDevon3/My_Circuit_Python_Projects/Boards/atmel-samd/Adafruit Feather M4 Express/Adafruit Airlift Featherwing/64x32 Matrix Panel/README.md

 - Condensed code into 1 code.py page
 - Uses lattitude/longitude for weather & time
 - Added exception handler for wind gust key:value.
 Gust is a value that might not always be available.

-I don't have a Matrix Portal M4 so I basically created one using a Feather M4 Express & Airlift Featherwing with some custom wiring to a 64x32 Matrix Panel

 ### Requirements:
 - [OpenWeatherMap.org](https://www.OpenWeatherMap.org) Account with API Key (Free)